What is Air Travel Assistance for Seniors?

 To request wheelchair support or mobility assistance, seniors or family members should contact the airline at least 48 hours before the flight.
 Most reservations will be marked with a “special assistance requested” note so airport staff know to meet the traveler at check-in or curbside.
 Arriving early allows time for the wheelchair team or mobility staff to coordinate.

-Airlines and airports provide many useful services, but they cannot meet every personal need during a flight.
-Crew members help senior travelers, when possible, but they must also care for all passengers on board.
+Airlines and airports offer many helpful services for older travelers, but they cannot provide ongoing personal or medical care during a flight.
+While crew members may assist when possible, their responsibility is to all passengers on board.

-A family member or trusted companion can often travel with the senior passenger.
-If that is not possible, a flight nurse from a medical transport service can provide the extra care.
-Flight nurses monitor medications, check vital signs, and respond quickly to health concerns.
-A Flight Coordinator manages the details, including ticketing, ground transportation, and airport arrangements, so the trip runs smoothly.
+In some cases, a family member or trusted companion may travel alongside the senior passenger.
+If that is not possible, a flight nurse from a medical transport service can provide additional care and support throughout the journey.
+Flight nurses can help monitor medications, check vital signs, and respond quickly if health concerns arise during travel.

 Recent Posts